evanpurkhiser/recovery/README.md

   It then encrypts this document using AES encryption and base64s the content and writes it to stdout.

-  This comiler also handles converting the markdown document to HTML + CSS.
+  This compiler also handles converting the markdown document to HTML + CSS.

 - A `worker.js` file is uploaded to a [Cloudflare Worker](https://workers.cloudflare.com/), which is given 2 important